stolostron/hub-of-hubs-rbac/README.md

 ### Security measures

 1. Network policy allows access only from open-cluster-management namespace
-1. The opa server runs in TLS mode, with certificates generated/rotated by OpenShift
+1. The OPA server runs in TLS mode, with certificates generated/rotated by OpenShift
+    1. `service.beta.openshift.io/serving-cert-secret-name: hub-of-hubs-rbac-certs`
+    1. `service.beta.openshift.io/inject-cabundle`
+1. Immutable pods
-1. The opa authorization allows only GET methods (POST are allowed only for /v1/compile paths - partial evaluation, and /v1/data/rbac/clusters/allow), so no update of policies/data is possible through REST API
+    1. The OPA authorization allows only GET methods (POST are allowed only for /v1/compile paths - partial evaluation, and /v1/data/rbac/clusters/allow), so no update of policies/data is possible through REST API
     1. The data of the policies (roles, role bindings, OPA authorization) are in a secret
+    1. The admin must perform rolling update of the pods

 ### Working with Kubernetes deployment